systemphil/sphil/README.md

 # 🚧 This is a work in progress

 If you'd like to be part of the development of sPhil, kindly follow the instructions below.
-If you have any further questions or would like to get involved, [get in touch with Firgrep here](https://www.filipniklas.com/#/contact).
+If you have any further questions or would like to get involved, [get in touch with Filip (Firgrep) here](mailto:service@systemphil.com).

 ## Setting up your local environment and branch